Beta vulgaris: History

 Sea beet (Beta vulgaris subsp. maritima), the wild ancestor of the cultivated forms.

 The sea beet, the ancestor of modern cultivated beets, prospered along the coast of the Mediterranean Sea.
 Beetroot remains have been excavated in the Third dynasty Saqqara pyramid at Thebes, Egypt, and four charred beetroots were found in the Neolithic site of Aartswoud in the Netherlands though it has not been determined whether these were domesticated or wild forms of B. vulgaris.
 Zohary and Hopf note that beetroot is "linguistically well identified".
 They state the earliest written mention of the beet comes from 8th century BC Mesopotamia.
 The Greek Peripatetic Theophrastus later describes the beet as similar to the radish, while Aristotle also mentions the plant.
 Available evidence, such as that provided by Aristotle and Theophrastus, suggests the leafy varieties of the beet were grown primarily for most of its history, though these lost much of their popularity following the introduction of spinach.
 The ancient Romans considered beets an important health food and an aphrodisiac.

 Roman and Jewish literary sources suggest that in the 1st century BC the domestic beet was represented in the Mediterranean basin primarily by leafy forms like chard and spinach beet.
 Zohary and Hopf also argue that it is very probable that beetroot cultivars were also grown at the time, and some Roman recipes support this.
 Later English and German sources show that beetroots were commonly cultivated in Medieval Europe.

-The sugar beet
+Sugar beets

 Modern sugar beets date back to mid-18th century Silesia where the king of Prussia subsidised experiments aimed at processes for sugar extraction.
 In 1747 Andreas Marggraf isolated sugar from beetroots and found them at concentrations of 1.3-1.6%.
 He also demonstrated that sugar could be extracted from beets that was the same as that produced from sugarcane.
 His student, Franz Karl Achard, evaluated 23 varieties of mangelwurzel for sugar content and selected a local race from Halberstadt in modern-day Saxony-Anhalt, Germany.
 Moritz Baron von Koppy and his son further selected from this race for white, conical tubers.
 The selection was named 'Weiße Schlesische Zuckerrübe', meaning white Silesian sugar beet, and boasted about a 6% sugar content.
 This selection is the progenitor of all modern sugar beets.